GeoscienceAustralia/hiperseis/iloc_rstt/README.md

 two temporary stations waveform (from each temporary stations network).

-4. For a primary station for which we already have association, this station will have most likely have an associated P arrival, or may be an S arrival (confirm).
+4. For a primary station for which we already have association, this station will most likely have an associated P arrival, or may be an S arrival (confirm).
 Make sure the vertical channel is associated with the P wave.
 (Some rules required here if the P is associated with some other channels).
 If we have the S arrival, we are done with that station after